PeterDrake/drakepedia/oop/interfaces.md

     public interface Operator {

-        /** Returns the result of applying this operator to a and b. */ public double apply(double a, double b);
+        /** Returns the result of applying this operator to a and b. */ double apply(double a, double b);

     }
     ```
 1. :star::star: Is `Shape[]` a valid type?
 1. :star::star: Can a class implement more than one interface?
-1. :star::star: Can interfaces contain instance methods.
+1. :star::star: Can interfaces contain instance methods?
-1. :star::star::star: Shouldn't the methods in the interface be declared public?
+1. :star::star::star: Should the methods in the interface be declared public?
-1. :star::star::star: Object is also a polymorphic type.
+1. :star::star::star: [Object](default_methods.md) is also a polymorphic type.
 Does that mean that Object is an interface?
 ## Answers
 1. An interface defines a type but doesn't specify how it is implemented.
 It can be thought of as a promise or contract, indicating one or more methods that must be supplied by any class implementing that interface.
 1. They don't have bodies, just the first line (method signature).